top of page

 Subfamily Apaturinae

-Comprising a total of 20 genera, but only one occurring in the Afrotropical region: Apaturopsis.
+Comprising a total of 20 genera, but only one genus occurring in the Afrotropical region: Apaturopsis.
 This genus comprises three species, two of which are endemic to Madagascar.

 Apaturopsis cleochares (upper and underside, sexes similar)